Compare / Head to head

 • You want deep dives on niche topics (specific derivatives, regulatory filings).

-Starting from zero?
-TradeWize.
-Past the basics?
-Investopedia.
+Starting from zero, TradeWize.
+Past the basics, Investopedia.
+Many people use both.

-Investopedia's articles, glossary, and Stock Simulator are free.
-Investopedia Academy courses are paid — most range from $19.99 to $279 per course, with lifetime access and a 30-day money-back guarantee.
+Investopedia’s articles, glossary, and Stock Simulator are free.
+Investopedia Academy courses are paid.
+Most range from $19.95 to $279 per course, with lifetime access and a 30-day money-back guarantee.

 Yes.
 The full 172-lesson beginner curriculum, all 100+ mini games, and the trading simulator are free with no credit card required.
-Premium is optional and adds the active-trading curriculum (technical analysis, options, futures, forex, crypto) and pro-grade charts.
+Premium is optional (from $14/mo, billed annually; local price varies by region) and adds the active-trading curriculum (technical analysis, options, futures, forex, crypto) and real-time market data.

-TradeWize's simulator is integrated with the lessons — you practise using skills you just learned, with coins you earned from quizzes.
-Investopedia's Stock Simulator gives you $100,000 of virtual cash and is standalone, which suits free-form experimentation once you already know the basics.
+TradeWize’s simulator is integrated with the lessons.
+You practise using skills you just learned, with coins you earned from quizzes.
+Investopedia’s Stock Simulator gives you $100,000 of virtual cash to trade stocks, options, and ETFs across 6,000+ NYSE and Nasdaq listings, and is standalone — which suits free-form experimentation once you already know the basics.

 TradeWize uses global examples spanning US, UK, EU, Asia, and Australia, with different broker types, currencies, and account names.
 Investopedia is primarily US-focused, with most tax and account examples assuming US residency.

-TradeWize is free — no credit card, no experience needed.
-Your first lesson takes about 3 minutes.
+TradeWize is free.
+No credit card, no experience needed.
+Your first lesson takes about three minutes.